zimolzak/fakedata/Readme.md

 Introduction
 --------

-What shoud we do when an algorithm, app, data model, etc. needs some data to practice on?
-One approach is to take real private health records and deidentify them, but we don't like this approach because it's fraught with problems.
+What should we do when an algorithm, app, data model, etc. needs some data to practice on?
+One approach is to take real private health records and deidentify them, but we don't like this approach because it's fraught with problems (see below).

 Code explanation
 ---------